Mali players apologize for fighting; FIBA investigating - NewsBreak

 ATP roundup: Maxime Cressy sweeps Sebastian Korda in Tel Aviv

-September 29 - Fourth-seeded Maxime Cressy racked up 14 aces while posting a 6-4, 6-4 victory over Sebastian Korda in a battle of Americans in the second round of the Tel Aviv Watergen Open in Israel.
+Fourth-seeded Maxime Cressy racked up 14 aces while posting a 6-4, 6-4 victory over Sebastian Korda in a battle of

 Comments / 0